YEAR FOUR

 GREENHOUSE GAS EMISSIONS BY SOURCE

-The continued greening of the grid coupled with increased energy efficiency and renewables delivery has made a significant contribution to this progress, but at 54% of emissions, electricity remains our biggest source.
+The continued greening of the grid coupled with increased energy efficiency and renewables delivery has made a significant contribution to our progress, but at 57% of emissions, electricity remains our biggest source.

 PROGRESS UPDATE

-Our routemap highlighted key milestones on the way to net zero, covering all aspects of our emissions.
-These are supported by commitments to a range of actions and activities to build capacity and capability, and to deliver specific goals we would undertake over defined timescales to reach net zero.
+We have highlighted key milestones on the way to net zero in our routemap which covers all aspects of our emissions.
+Our milestones are supported by a range of actions and activities to build capacity and capability which we undertake to deliver specific goals over defined timescales to reach net zero.

-Progress across each can be viewed in the sections below.
+Progress across our goals can be viewed in the sections below.

-Electricity consumption remains our largest single source of emissions at 54%.
-We must reduce our consumption to reduce emissions and deliver financial benefits, while enabling us to support other goals such as generating all the electricity we consume.
+Electricity consumption is still our largest single source of emissions at 57%.
+We must reduce our consumption to reduce emissions and increase financial benefits, while enabling us to support other goals such as generating all the electricity we consume.

 1) Reducing our consumption of electricity